Metacrafters0x1/ethproof_Project/README.md

 ## Introduction to Metacrafters: Ethproof Beginner Course

-Welcome to the Tokening Smart Contract repository!
+Welcome to the my firstcontract Smart Contract repository!
 This Solidity smart contract, named "firstcontract," serves as a foundational example for creating custom tokens on the Ethereum blockchain.
 This README provides an in-depth overview of the project, detailed code explanations, deployment instructions, and insights into the advantages of using this token contract.
-The Tokening smart contract is a versatile template designed to facilitate the creation and management of tokens on the Ethereum blockchain.
+The firstcontract smart contract is a versatile template designed to facilitate the creation and management of tokens on the Ethereum blockchain.
 Whether you're exploring token development, building a blockchain application, or simply learning Solidity, this contract provides a solid starting point.

 ## Contract: Written on Solidity